Perpetual inventory system: How real-time data helps improve stock management

 The considerations of a perpetual inventory system mostly relate to implementation and onboarding costs.
 Any change comes with challenges, but you can plan ahead to limit their impact.

-New perpetual inventory software requires upfront investments and ongoing costs.
-If you need extensive integrations or custom configurations, those may increase your investment.
+Implementation costs: New perpetual inventory software requires upfront investments and ongoing costs, especially if you need extensive integrations or custom configurations.

-Change can sometimes involve a J-curve in performance, where certain performance indicators dip before they rise higher than before.
-Allocate enough time and resources to ensure a smooth implementation of your perpetual inventory system.
-Develop a transitional plan, set realistic timelines, and align with the right people at your company to help avoid unexpected issues.
+Change management: Change can involve a J-curve in performance, where certain indicators dip before rising higher than before.
+Allocate enough time and resources for a smooth implementation.

 The bottom line on perpetual inventory systems